PerfectlySoft/PerfectDocs/guide/MariaDB.md

 public func numFields() -> Int
 ```

-Similar to numRows, but returns the number of columns in a results set instead.
+Similar to numRows, but returns the number of columns in a result set instead.
 Very useful for `Select *` type queries where you may need to know how many columns are in the results.

 ### next